miroslav-zarenkov/rock-paper-scissors-ui/README.md

-This is a rock-paper-scissors game
+This is a rock-paper-scissors game for The Odin Project.